How I Digitize Records

 3. Sample sections of the record to get the correct signal strength.
 Don't overdrive.
 It's probably better to under drive a little, but when you amplify later you may bring up some noise.
 The DAK capture software I use for example shows if I am overdriving.
 My preamp also tells me the signal strength and can be adjusted so that the red light flickers occasionally.
 Some records have a very strong signal while others do not.
 The stronger the signal (hopefully), probably the lower the background noise.
 Look for the strongest song on a side and set your volume accordingly.
 The volumes can change from side to side.
 Volumes can change even on the same side especially in the case of collections or "greatest hits" stuff.
 The left or right channel volume may have to be adjusted because sometimes they are not balanced on the record.
 This occurs with records that were originally monophonic.
 Songs are difficult to break out In concert albums and in talk shows.

 before dropping the stylus.
 Then go have a cup of

 for 20 minutes and go do something else.
 Now go back and look at the

 entire waveform before chopping it up.
 You may have missed on the

 volume.
 If the record gets stuck nudge it out and keep

-recording. you can edit it later.
+recording.
+You can edit it later.
+Record other side.

 I fade-out the clapping on concert records.

-If the song has background, I use the DC Millennium software which has filters where you can sample background.
-Wavepad is way great for cleaning up ends and individual pops.
-Clickrepair is good for numerous small pops but it can reduce signal.
+I seldom use the DC Millennium software which has filters where you can sample background noise and apply it but it is dangerous and can distort signal.